 America feels as though she is in the darkness of night.
 A kind of darkness that you cannot not see your own hand.
 A darkness that envelopes the soul.
-It like the evening began to set in the sixties trying to encroach on basic freedom to worship.
+It was like the evening began to set in the sixties, trying to encroach on fundamental freedom to worship.
 God is dead, love the sinner, not the sin, it’s a love affair, live together and try marriage out first, God doesn’t care who you marry, it would be better not to bring a child into this world, etc…

 And we sit dumbfounded by today’s hateful rhetoric.

 Psalm 18: 33 He makes my feet like hinds’ feet, and sets me upon my high places.
 He trains my hands for battle, so that my arms can bend a bow of bronze.
-Thou hast given me a shield of Thy salvation and Thy right hand upholds me.
+Thou hast given me a shield of Thy salvation, and Thy right hand upholds me.
 And Thy gentleness, makes me great.
-Thou dost enlarge my steps under me and my feet have not slipped.
+Thou dost enlarge my steps under me, and my feet have not slipped.

 Ps 51:12 Restore to me the joy of Thy salvation and sustain me with a willing spirit.